MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/purchase-order-management.md

 ### Search for purchase order

-If you have not interacted with the PO, and you don't know the exact number, you can search for it.
+If you have not interacted with the PO, and you don't know the exact number, you can search for a PO.

 1. Select the **funnel icon** to open the purchase order search screen.
 On the screen, you can search by any individual field or a combination of _Purchase Order Number_, _Vendor_, and _Date Range_.
 :::image type="content" source="media/purchase-order-management/search-po.png" alt-text="Search for a purchase order screen.":::
 1. Enter your selection criteria in the fields.
 1. Select **Search** and your results will be displayed.
-1. Select the _PO_ you would like to see, and it will be displayed on the overview screen.
+1. Select the PO you would like to see, and it will be displayed on the PO overview screen.

 ## Enter a purchase order number